MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaCommunicationCall.md

 Create call enables your bot to create a new outgoing peer-to-peer or group call, or join an existing meeting.
 You will need to register the calling bot and go through the list of permissions needed.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall?view=graph-powershell-1.0)

 ## SYNTAX